S-B-Iqbal/SSE-Labs/README.md

 # SSE-Labs
-Colab Notebooks for Stckholm School of Economics (Feb 2024)
+Colab Notebooks for Stockholm School of Economics (Feb 2024)

 ## Classification